 Masterpiece Stories

-Painting of the Week: Eduardo Paolozzi, I was a Rich Man’s Plaything
+Masterpiece Story: I was a Rich Man’s Plaything by Eduardo Paolozzi

 I was a Rich Man's Plaything

-Eduardo Paolozzi, I was a Rich Man’s Plaything, 1947, Tate Modern, London
+Eduardo Paolozzi, I Was a Rich Man’s Plaything, 1947, Tate Modern, London, UK.

-Eduardo Paolozzi, I was a Rich Man’s Plaything, 1947, Tate Modern, London.
-Detail
+Eduardo Paolozzi, I Was a Rich Man’s Plaything, 1947, Tate Modern, London, UK.

-References to the woman’s wantonness – she is described as a “Woman of the Streets”, “Daughter of Sin” – point to an alternate interpretation.
+References to the woman’s wantonness – she is described as a “Woman of the Streets”, and “Daughter of Sin” – point to an alternate interpretation.
 Perhaps the cherry represents the woman’s virginity, which was “popped” by the titular rich man, who made her his plaything until he grew tired of her.
-In this reading, the gun is a phallic signifier, whilst the title takes on a tragic meaning; after all, she is his “Ex-Mistress”.
+In this reading, the gun is a phallic signifier, while the title takes on a tragic meaning; she is his “Ex-Mistress”.

 Male virility is represented by the military plane in the bottom left corner.
 Could the declaration “Keep ’em flying!” also have an erotic connotation, in this context?